Cacti/documentation/Debugging.md

 Check MySQL updating
 --------------------

-In most cases, this step make be skipped.
-You may want to return to this step, if the next one fails (e.g. no rrdtool update to be found)
+In most cases, this step can be skipped.
+You may want to return to this step if the next one fails (e.g. no rrdtool update to be found)

-From debug log, please find the MySQL update statement for that host concerning table `poller_output`.
+From debug log, find the MySQL update statement for that host concerning table `poller_output`.
 On very rare occasions, this will fail.
-So please copy that sql statement and paste it to a mysql session started from cli.
+Copy that sql statement and paste it to a mysql session started from cli.
 This may as well be done from some tool like phpMyAdmin.
 Check the sql return code.

 Check rrd file updating
 -----------------------